LockwoodTopping/SophieTTS/README.md

-  This says "Siri, turn off the light.":
+  This says "Siri, play some music.":

     python SophieTTS.py -t "Play some music" --wake-word "Siri"